 - If customer support can’t find good answers

-- Graduating knowledge base to enterprise KM software
+- Graduating from a knowledge base to an enterprise KM software

-Here are five steps to follow for your next knowledge management assessment.
+Here are the five steps to follow for a knowledge management assessment:

 Step 1